 Years of Experience

-When it comes to location, the highest average paycheck (approximately $121K per year) can be spotted in Santa Clara, Calif.; the company's headquarter city of Sunnyvale, Calif. ($114K), San Jose, Calif. (around $104K), and Raleigh, N.C. (about $90K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($130K per year) can be spotted in Austin, Texas; San Jose, Calif. ($111K), the company's headquarter city of Sunnyvale, Calif. ($111K), and Boulder, Colo. (about $105K) are the next top-paying cities.
 Wichita, Kan. ranks low on the pay scale — at around $79K, it is one of the lowest-paid cities.
 NetApp workers in Oregon earn the most — about $141K annually on average.

 Certifications and Degrees

 Monetary compensation comes to $148K annually for Certified ScrumMasters, far surpassing the earnings of non-credentialed workers.
 Acquiring certification to be a Project Management Professional is rewarded with median pay of $135K per year.
 Those with a Bachelor of Science in Management Information Systems (MIS) at NetApp come out on top, and their salaries approach around $188K annually.